novadeviator/4K-BPM-SCLork/README.md

     ps waux | grep ntpd

 If master is running ntp daemon (regardless if connection to internet is present), run PTPd in master mode:

     sudo ptpd -C -G

-If master has not ntp daemon, run
+If master has no ntp daemon running, run

     sudo ptpd -C -W

 All other computers should run PTPd in slave mode:

     sudo ptpd -C -g

 Now all clocks of all laptops should be in tight sync and the SC patch can be evaluated.
 It is recommended that it is evaluated just before the performance.